Part 3: Trust Region Optimization via Sequence Masking

 ComponentPurpose

-Geo-RS ($\rho_{\text{geo}}$ filter)Ensures length-invariant acceptance; detects per-token drift
+Geo-Mask ($\rho_{\text{geo}}$ filter)Ensures length-invariant acceptance; detects per-token drift

 4. Summary: Hierarchy of Estimators and Selection Guidelines